uc-cdis/mariner/README.md

 Bioinformatics at scale necessitates running workflows over massive amounts of data.
 In order for Gen3 to be a more complete and useful cloud-based bioinformatics platform, Gen3 needs the functionality to run these large scale workflows.

+#### Terminology Note

+The terms "pipeline" and "workflow" are often used interchangeably.
+I am honestly unsure if there is any difference between them really, but to my knowledge in this moment it seems both terms refer to the same thing.

 ### What does it mean to "run a workflow"?